Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Do not use DMARC relaxation as a BIMI off switch

 Do not set sp=none just to stop BIMI on subdomains.
 That weakens authentication policy for every subdomain that relies on the parent record.
-Use an empty BIMI record for the specific subdomain instead.
+Use an explicit BIMI declination for the specific subdomain instead.

-If the subdomain already has a BIMI record with an l= tag, remove the logo location and leave only the version tag.
+If the subdomain already has a BIMI record with an l= URL, replace the existing assertion with v=BIMI1; l=; a=;.
 If there are multiple BIMI TXT records at the same name, fix that first.
-Multiple records can create ambiguous behavior and validation failures.
+Multiple records stop assertion discovery and BIMI processing for the message.

 For a deeper subdomain strategy, the more specific guide on excluding the parent is useful when BIMI needs to exist only on selected subdomains.